phillipgessert/phillipgessert.github.io/index.md

 > Incredibly creative in his own right, Phillip is always receptive to the writer’s ideas and gives them the last word—he’s in no way overbearing.
 Just an overall fantastic designer for writers who want their books to make an impact from first sight to last page.
 >
 > Harambee K. Grey-Sun, nextpoet.net

+---

+I am very interested in academic works, cultural works, or works relating to preservation.
+Please do contact me if your project is at all historical in nature.

+I appreciate, but do not require, a credit line.
+A credit line typically appears in your book's front matter, and takes the form of...

+*Book formatted for print and ebook by Phillip Gessert* (*gessertbooks.com*)

+...this will only appear in your book's front matter if you place it there.
+I will not add this to your front matter without your permission.